IACUC Policy 200 - Training Policy

 - SIUC Animal Care

-The training is valid for three years.
-At the end of three years, investigators must complete the module “Working with Animals in Biomedical Research – Refresher Course.”
-The original three modules need not be repeated.
+CITI training is valid for three years.
+At the end of three years, investigators and personnel must complete the module “Working with Animals in Biomedical Research – Refresher Course.”
+The initial modules need not be repeated.
 This refresher course must be completed every three years.

-The Office of Research Compliance will ensure that investigators who are listed on an SIUC IACUC approved protocol and/or personnel involved in regular animal care or treatment have completed necessary online training before any protocol receives final approval.
+The Office of Research Compliance will ensure that individuals who are listed on an SIUC IACUC protocol and/or personnel involved in regular animal care or treatment have completed necessary online training before any protocol receives final approval.

 Principal investigators are responsible for hands-on, practical training of their students and staff.
 This training must be documented on the training record kept in the IACUC binder.
 This specialty training can include topics such as methods of inducing and controlling anesthesia, various surgical techniques, trapping methods for wildlife, zoonoses, methods of euthanasia, proper handling to prevent additional stress, behavioral training, and many other topics.